remnrem/luna-doc/docs/ref/soap.md

 _Self-contained modelling and evaluation of sleep staging_

+SOAP (__Single Observation Accuracies and Probabilities__) fits a simple discriminant model to epoch-level EEG features and observed sleep stages, providing a self-contained check of signal and staging quality: a poor model fit (low kappa) is indicative of problems with the signal or the annotations.
+Beyond quality control, the SOAP framework supports two additional use cases: `REBASE` translates staging from one epoch length to another (e.g. 20- to 30-second epochs) and `PLACE` localizes stage annotations whose temporal alignment with the EDF is uncertain.
+See also [POPS](pops.md) for fully automated staging.

 | Command | Description |
 | ---- | ------ |
 | [`SOAP`](#soap)     | Single-observation accuracies and probabilities |
 | [`REBASE`](#rebase) | Use SOAP to translate between epoch lengths (e.g. 20 to 30 second manual staging) |
 | [`PLACE`](#place)   | Use SOAP to localize "lost" stage annotations |

-This suite of commands are based around the _SOAP_ (__Single Observation Accuracies and Probabilities__) function in Luna.
-In brief, SOAP generates a battery of epochwise features based on one or more channels, and then fits a simple model (e.g. linear discriminant analysis) to those data, with the observed stages (i.e. passed as annotations) as the outcomes.
-If the signal is a) of sufficient quality, and b) is related to observed sleep stages via the computed features, then SOAP should be able to generate a model that explains the observed stages relatively well.
-This can be assessed, for example, via the kappa coefficient between observed and predicted stages.
-Inability to derive a good-fitting model is therefore indicative of problems with the stages and/or signals.

 !!! info
     The SOAP command requires existing stage annotation,